meilisearch/documentation/guides/main_concepts/search.md

       -d offset=10
 ```

-You can filter results using the `filters` query parameter of your search.
+You can filter results using the `filters` query parameter.

 ```bash
 $ curl --get 'http://localhost:7700/indexes/movies/search' \